alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-07-26-odds-and-models.markdown

 ```
 ![odds_models]({{site.url}}/assets/odds_and_models_4.png)

 Second step is to do regression analysis.
-We have chosen as predictor variables the atack and defece strengths of our opponent teams.
+We have chosen as predictor variables the attack and defece strengths of our opponent teams.

 ```python
 X_train = atk_def_spread[['AtkH', 'DefH', 'AtkA', 'DefA']]